OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 Sunstone, the OpenNebula GUI, brings by default a pre-defined configuration of views.
 Optionally it can be customized and extended to meet your needs.
 You can :ref:`customize the roles and views <suns_views>`, :ref:`improve security with x509 authentication and SSL <suns_auth>` or :ref:`improve scalability for large deployments <suns_advance>`.

-We also provide a detailed description of the different configuration files, and logging and debugging reports of the OpenNebula services.
+We also provide references with a detailed description of the different configuration files, and logging and debugging reports of the OpenNebula services.
 [TODO: Add links]

 Step 4.
 Operation and Usage
 ===============================================

 4.1.
 Host and User Management
 --------------------------------------------------
 You are now ready to operate and use your cloud infrastructure.
+VDC (Virtual Data Center) defines an assignment of one or several groups to a pool of physical resources

 Regarding the underlying infrastructure, OpenNebula provides complete functionality for the management of the :ref:`physical hosts <host_guide>` and :ref:`clusters <cluster_guide>`in the cloud.